LAST UPDATED: APRIL 2026

 I hope you enjoyed today’s article and, more than anything, I hope that if you’ve personally been struggling with feeling isolated in the struggle to maintain and make new, close friendships as an adult you feel less alone after reading this.

-The reality is, I think that many of us struggle with maintaining old and forming new close friendships as we get older.
+The reality is that many of us struggle with maintaining old and forming new close friendships as we get older.
 You’re not alone in this at all.

-And while your situation and reasons for this struggle are, of course, unique, there are, I believe some fairly common logistical and practical barriers as to why this is hard for many of us.
+And situations and reasons for this struggle are, of course, unique.
+But there are some fairly common logistical and practical barriers as to why this is hard for many of us.

-So I hope the list of practical suggestions and therapeutic inquiries felt helpful to you as you begin to think about what this may look like for you.
+So I hope the list of practical suggestions and therapeutic inquiries felt helpful to you.
+Especially as you begin to think about what this may look like for you.

 And now I’d love to hear from you in the comments below: